YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 paths that let you execute mojit actions with a URL.
 We use the term action to differentiate the controller functions of the mojit definition from the same functions run by a mojit instance.
-When you create a mojit, as you might have already guessed, you can use the following URL syntax: schema to execute mojit actions:  ``http://{domain}:{port}/@{mojit_name}/{action}/``
+When you create a mojit, as you might have already guessed, you can use the following URL schema to execute mojit actions:  ``http://{domain}:{port}/@{mojit_name}/{action}/``

 As with using anonymous instances, you obviously don’t want to use these default routes created by Mojito.
-You instead map routing paths to mojit actions in the configuration file routes.json.
+You instead map routing paths to mojit actions in the configuration file ``routes.json``.
 The configuration object that defines routing information has properties for defining the routing path, HTTP methods that are accepted, parameters, and the mojit actions to execute.
-In the example routes.json below, the root object configures the application to execute the action index of the mojit foo when an HTTP GET call is made to the path “/”:
+In the example ``routes.json`` below, the root object configures the application to execute the action index of the mojit foo when an HTTP GET call is made to the path ``"/"``:

 .. code-block:: javascript